TreeAxeSun/memory-game/README.md

 ## Parts of your game

 The purpose of this game is to match all 16 cards in a total of eight pairs.

-Each time two cards are opened, the number of moving icons increases.
+Each time two cards are opened, the number of "moves" icons increases.
 This number shows your attempt to match cards.
 If a total of 16 cards match, the game ends.

-Each comparison of the two cards adds a user's count of attempts and the number of attempts to finish the game is displayed at the top of the screen.

-When you press the <Restart > icon at the top, the game returns to its initial state.
+When you press the "Restart"  icon at the top, the game returns to its initial state.